 There is currently no cure for psoriatic arthritis but the medication prescribed stops the condition from attacking the joints – even if it can’t reverse damage that’s already been caused.
 The government also continues to invest in treatments and earlier this year listed a drug called TALTZ to the PBS.

 TALTZ is used to treat plaque psoriasis and psoriatic arthritis and works by reducing inflammation and other symptoms of the disease such as scaling, itching and pain.
-It’s used in adult patients with moderate-to-severe plaque psoriasis who are candidates for systemic therapy or phototherapy.
+It’s used in adult patients with moderate-to-severe plaque psoriasis who are candidates for systemic therapy or phototherapy and those with active psoriatic arthritis who have responded inadequately, or who are intolerant, to previous DMARD therapy.
 While Paulley doesn’t take this specific antibody, it’s another option for patients looking to reduce joint pain, improve physical function and clear the skin.

 “They [patients] may not continue to be effective on one medication, so having a range of medications available is really good,” Andrew Mills, CEO Arthritis Australia, told Starts at 60.
 “The GP can then prescribe that patient onto an alternative medication where indicated that patient has not be successfully treating to target, which means trying to achieve remission.